 Category: Heavy metals and base cations

-Historically the largest source of emissions was coal combustion with other sources being very small by comparison.
-Coal use has declined, in favour of natural gas use.
-Emission rates are typically higher for domestic and commercial combustion, and smaller industrial processes, compared with power stations; this is due to the different levels of abatement of emissions that occur.
-There was a further decrease in emissions between 2009 and 2012 due to reductions in energy demands because of the economic downturn.
-The largest source of arsenic emissions in 2015 is from open burning of treated wood (55% of 2015 emissions).
-The emissions from this source has been assumed to remain at a constant level each year, but its share of total emissions has increased significantly since 1970 due to the reductions in emissions from other, regulated sectors.
-Iron and steel production is the next most significant source, contributing 27% of emissions in 2015.
+Historically the largest source of emissions was coal combustion.
+Coal use has declined, and so emissions from this source have decreased by 98% since 1990, and this has contributed to a reduction in UK emissions from all sources of 70% since 1990.
+The largest source of arsenic emissions in 2021 is from open burning of treated wood (63% of 2021 emissions).
+The emissions from this source have been assumed to remain at a constant level each year, but its share of total emissions has increased significantly since 1990 due to the reductions in emissions from other sectors.
+Iron and steel production is the next most significant source, contributing 20% of emissions in 2021.

 Time series graph

 |1984||1985||Public Electricity and Heat Production||Miners strike resulting in a reduction in the consumption of coal and an increase in the consumption of alternative fuels in power stations for that year.||Decrease in emissions|

 |2009||2012||Industrial process||The economic downturn has caused significant reductions in energy demands and many industries have made cut backs or closures, resulting in reduced emissions.||Decrease in emissions|

 |2010||2012||Public Electricity and Heat Production||As a result of the economic downturn the drive to cut energy costs has resulted in an increase in solid fuel use, particularly in 2012 some coal-sensitive pollutants have seen a significant rise in coal burning emissions.||Increase in emissions|